 Our headteacher Louise Lowings has presented at Sightlines conferences in London, shared our work with the Institute of Education in Stockholm, with practitioners and academics at Tokyo University, Los Andes University in Bogata, Erasmus Brussels University, and in China for the East Asia Regional Council of Schools.
 Our Deputy Head Helen Torr has run workshops for Early Years practitioners and is a specialist Montessori teacher as well as being an SLE for the local authority.
 We also run network days at nursery for practitioners who are interested in our practice.
 We are flexible and can arrange bespoke training dependent on the needs of your practitioners and setting.

 We work within the UK reference point for Reggio-inspired practice, Sightlines UK.
 We contribute to publications and conferences hosted by Sightlines.
 Our nursery welcomes visitors on Sightlines study tours who come to work with us.

 Research into figure drawing

-Our Studio provides an ideal place to be an active researcher into children’s drawings.
-We are particularly interested in how the skills for drawing are linked to writing, storytelling and building friendships.
+Our Studio practice provides an ideal opportunity to be an active researcher into children’s drawings.
+We are particularly interested in how the skills for drawing are linked to thinking, theory making, communicative intent, writing, storytelling and building friendships.
 We often observe how children’s skills develop by working with another child and co-constructing meaning together.
-Last year Amaia from Pamplona worked with us for 9 months and produced this piece of research into children’s drawings.
+A teacher on placement, Amaia from Pamplona, worked with us for 9 months and produced this piece of research into children’s drawings.